 It is very difficult to translate these nuances to the modern English reader.
-I don’t think neither myself nor Larcher are entirely successful in rendering this properly to the English reader.
+Neither myself nor Larcher are entirely successful in rendering this properly to the English reader.
 It needs more work.

 Interpreto, this noun is typically translated as interpreted; which is communicating one language to another.
 However, Aquinas adds this literal definition with a spiritual sense.
 He thinks interpretation of divine things, including that of any ecclesiastical tongues, to be the function of the prophet.
 Interpreto in this mode does not simply mean to interpret language, but requires mental comprehension of a divine infusion.
 Therefore in the spiritual sense, understanding is sometimes necessary to use as English equivalent rather than interpret.

-An important word that appears typically in this portion of Aquinas’ text is lingua.
+Another important word that appears typically in this portion of Aquinas’ text is lingua.
 It is translated in the following copy interchangeably as language or tongue.The English translation of this word is controversial and has been covered in a previous article, The Difference Between Language and Tongues.
-Past research has clearly defined these words as synonyms in this context and has been applied through almost every translation published on this site.
+Past research has clearly defined these words as synonyms meaning foreign language and has been applied this way.